-- Recognition is given for previous training in that admission preference is given to candidates who have already completed the Primary Examination (Part I) of the College of Ophthalmologists of the Colleges of Medicine of South Africa (or equivalent). - If you have completed the Diploma in Ophthalmology of the same colleges, you will benefit in the same manner.
+• The completion of the Primary Examination (Part I) of the College of Ophthalmologists of the Colleges of Medicine of South Africa (or equivalent) and at least 6 months' supervised experience in the field of ophthalmology.

-During the first 24 months the focus of the programme will be on the mastery of the basic subjects forming the foundation of the specialty, i.e. head and neck anatomy, ophthalmic and applied general physiology, optics and pathology.
-Mastery of the advanced theory and its application to ophthalmology, as well as a comprehensive and specialised knowledge of general ophthalmology, advanced technical and procedural skills, familiarity with the literature and state of research on the subject of the specialty, will be the focus of the following 24 months of training.
-During the final year of study you must demonstrate a capacity for independent study and research by completing a research report or publication on a research topic of your choice in ophthalmology.
+During the first 24 months, the focus of the programme will be on the mastery of the basic knowledge and skills needed to manage ocular emergencies and common eye disorders, obtaining the certificate in refraction and submitting a research protocol.

+Mastery of the advanced theory and its application to ophthalmology, as well as a comprehensive and specialised knowledge of general ophthalmology, advanced technical and procedural skills, familiarity with the literature and state of research in ophthalmology, and the completion of a research report or publication in ophthalmology, will be the focus of the following 36 months of training.